dedis/kyber/README.md

 So if you depend on the master-branch, you can expect breakages from time to time.
 If you need something that doesn't change in a backward-compatible way, use kyber.v0.

+This is the _development_ version of kyber.
+And it will break.

 Installing
 ----------